-- 1. To ratify the Directors' Report and the Annual Report and the Company audited financial statements for the year ended December 31, 2011. - 2.
-To ratify the Directors' Remuneration Report for the year ended December 31, 2011. - 3.
-To re-elect Jack Cooney as a Class III Director. - 4.
-To ratify the appointment of Whitley Penn LLP as the auditors of the Company for the fiscal year ending December 31, 2012. - 5.
+- 1. To ratify the Directors' Report and the Annual Report and the Company audited financial statements for the year ended 31 December 2010. - 2.
+To ratify the Directors' Remuneration Report for the year ended 31 December 2010. - 3.
+To re-elect Lawrence Horsch as a Class II Director. - 4.
+To re-elect Thomas Anderson as a Class II Director. - 5.
+To ratify the appointment of Whitley Penn LLP as the auditors of the Company for the fiscal year ending 31 December 2011. - 6.
 To consider and act upon any matters incidental to the foregoing purposes and any other matters which may properly come before the AGM or any adjourned session thereof.